 Before using any rad tech program equipment, the student must be instructed on its proper use and care.
-Negligent misuse of equipment is grounds for disciplinary action.
-Laptops must be used only for coursework.
+Negligent misuse of equipment is grounds for disciplinary action up to and including possible dismissal from the program.
+School laptops must be used only for coursework.